curv3d/curv/docs/advanced/Imperative.rst

 Assignment is like defining a new variable with the same name.
 This new variable hides the original variable for the remainder of its scope.
-If you use this mental model for understanding the meaning of the Curv assignment statement, then the restrictions that I am about to describe all make sense.
+If you use this mental model for understanding the meaning of the Curv assignment statement, then the restrictions that I am about to describe make more sense.

 "Top level" assignment statement: